d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

-# Fine-Tuning BERT for Sequence-Level and Token-Level Tasks
+# Fine-Tuning BERT for Sequence-Level and Token-Level Applications
 :label:`sec_finetuning-bert`

 *This section is under construction.*

 ![Fine-tuning BERT for single text classification tasks, such as sentiment analysis.](../img/bert-one-seq.svg)